 Overview

-Professional programmes in Clinical Neuropsychology have been offered within University of Bristol since 2010 and are delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.
+Our professional programmes in Clinical Neuropsychology are delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.

-Our Clinical courses aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the British Psychological Society's (BPS) Specialist Register of Clinical Neuropsychologists (SRCN).
-This MSc is accredited by the BPS and delivers the adult knowledge and practice component of the competency requirements for advanced training in clinical neuropsychology.
+Our Clinical courses aim to inspire clinicians to enhance their skills and support entry onto the British Psychological Society’s (BPS) Specialist Register of Clinical Neuropsychologists (SRCN).
+This BPS-accredited MSc delivers the adult or paediatric knowledge and practice components required for advanced training in clinical neuropsychology.
+The paediatric pathway is available from January 2026 (part-time only).
+Applicants choose either the adult or paediatric pathway at registration.

-Around 80% of the taught content is delivered by practising clinicians.
-We promote a biopsychosocial scientist-practitioner approach and strongly advocate for neuropsychological research to be relevant and applicable to patient care, and for clinical practice to be underpinned by a thorough and ongoing engagement with scientific research.
+Around 80% of taught content is delivered by practising clinicians.
+We promote a biopsychosocial scientist-practitioner approach and advocate for research that informs patient care, with clinical practice grounded in active scientific engagement.

+While entrance to SRCN requires knowledge and practice competency (both of which this course delivers), it also requires evidence of a minimal level of research competency (usually doctoral level).
+Evidence for this is demonstrated by completion of a doctorate in clinical psychology, educational psychology or counselling psychology within 8 years of starting this degree.
 Applicants with non-doctoral backgrounds might include forensic psychologists, health psychologists, some counselling psychologists or some practitioner psychologist members of HCPC with international training backgrounds.
-If you do not meet the 8 year doctoral requirement, or do not have a doctoral background you can indicate the training you have undertaken and its research component on the Research Competencies Form submitted with your application.
+If you do not meet the doctoral requirement or do not have a doctoral background, you can indicate the training you have undertaken and its research component on the Research Competencies Form submitted with your application.

 Programme structure

 The programme consists of taught content (knowledge component) delivered within five units and a clinical practice component.
-Collectively, these two BPS accredited components meet the 'knowledge' and 'practice' requirements for entrance to the Specialist Register of Clinical Neuropsychologists (SRCN).
+Collectively, these two BPS accredited components meet the 'knowledge' and 'practice' requirements for entrance to the SRCN.

-2. Issues in Clinical Neuropsychology covers a range of issues commonly encountered in clinical neuropsychology (e.g. For pain and cognition, PTSD, performance validity testing and FND).
+2. Issues in Clinical Neuropsychology covers a range of issues commonly encountered in clinical neuropsychology.

-3. Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function (e.g. emotion and cognition, language, ageing).
-This unit also delivers a thorough grounding in neuroanatomy and neuroscience methods.
+3. Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function and delivers a thorough grounding in neuroanatomy and neuroscience methods.

 4. Neurorehabilitation and Multidisciplinary Approaches within Clinical Psychology considers a range of rehabilitation techniques.
-The unit also considers the interface between clinical neuropsychology and allied healthcare disciplines.
+It also considers the interface between clinical neuropsychology and allied healthcare disciplines.

 5. Evidence Based Neuropsychology (EBN) and Case Study.
 The EBN component involves critical reviews of peer reviewed papers, and the Case Study component requires each student to review a clinical case in detail.